xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 <h2>Lab News</h2>

+[12/2025] A BSc student (Aditya Bhardwaj) from our FIL has secured a position as a Data Scientist and AI Engineer at Lloyds Banking Group in London!

 [12/2025] Dr. Xingchen Zhang was awarded a **<span style="color: red;">UKRI AIRR Gateway project</span>** as the **<span style="color: red;">PI</span>**.
 This will our lab access to one of the UK’s fastest artificial intelligence supercomputers (Dawn).

 [12/2025] Dr. Xingchen Zhang was awarded a **<span style="color: red;">Royal Society International Exchanges grant (with NSFC)</span>** as the **<span style="color: red;">PI</span>**.
 This grant will enable FIL to collaborate with East China Normal University.